 At Winchester Hub, we are committed to making valuable impact in local communities and this means partnering with local organisations to create social action.
 Whether you have an opportunity our students would enjoy, would benefit from a skilled placement service or have a fantastic new project idea, we would love to hear from you.
 Read more below about all the opportunities we have for you to partner with us.

 Student Hubs is an equal opportunity organisation and we believe that a diverse team creates dynamic and innovative programmes.
-We want to hear from all organisations and individuals, regardless of age, disability, gender reassignment status, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
-We want to hold ourselves accountable to working with an inclusive and diverse group.
+We are welcoming of all organisations and individuals, regardless of age, disability, gender, sex, religion or sexuality.

 All our programmes are committed to being inclusive, and encouraging all students to get involved.
 For both partners and students, we can make reasonable adjustments to our activities on a case-by-case basis.
-At Student Hubs, we believe that a disability is defined as a physical or mental health condition, due to human diversity, that leads to an individual facing barriers and oppression due to the disabling world (The Social model of Disability).
+At Student Hubs, we follow the Social Model of Disability, meaning that we believe a disability is defined as a physical or mental health condition that leads to a differently abled individual being restricted by the barriers of a world designed for able-bodied people.
 These barriers may be attitudinal, physical or organisational barriers.
-We are proactive in making adjustments, such as ensuring wheel-chair accessible rooms for events, and committing to image descriptions for all our communications, however we want to ensure we are supporting you in any way.
+We want to ensure that we are supporting you in any way, and are proactive in making adjustments, such as ensuring wheel-chair accessible rooms for events, and committing to image descriptions for all our communications.
 If you would like to work with us and face any barriers you wish to disclose to us, please do get in touch at firstname.lastname@example.org.
 We also have a safe space policy as part of our programmes that is shared with volunteers.